laurentb/symfttpd/README.md

     $options['project_type']    = "symfony";
     $options['project_version'] = "2";

+This will tell Symfttpd to run a Lighttpd (using fastcgi) server in your Symfony 2 project.

-You can check the [reference](https://github.com/benja-M-1/symfttpd/blob/2.0.0/doc/Reference.md) for more options to configure.
+*You can check the [reference](https://github.com/benja-M-1/symfttpd/blob/master/doc/Reference.md) for more options to configure.*

 ## spawn